-We all use Medium and similar platforms to share our stories with the world, some do this as a form of therapy and others in the hope to inspire.
+We all use a number of platforms to share our stories with the world, some do this as a form of therapy and others in the hope to inspire.
 The reality is that not everyone will read our work or even like it, but that’s OK because maybe they aren’t the audience you want.

 Audience is the key theme of this piece.
-I’ve been working a corporate communications role for a world leading organisation and managing a variety of marketing ventures as side projects for a number of years now and in my experience I’ve noted a few patterns to successfully land content.
+I’ve been building communications engagement strategies throughout my career and managing a variety of marketing ventures as side projects for a number of years too and in my experience I’ve noted a few patterns to successfully land content.

-To develop your communications and engagement plans, you must know the audience you’re trying to capture.
+To develop your communications and engagement plans, you must understand the audience you’re trying to connect with.
 How do they digest information?
 Do they respond better to simple language or a bit more detail?
 Are they visual or prefer a more intimate style?

-To be successful in getting audiences to buy into your ideas is by knowing them, knowing how to engage and tell your story in a way they will understand.
+To be successful in getting audiences to buy into your ideas is by knowing them, knowing how to connect on that human level and tell your story in a way that creates that connection.

 Anything less is selling yourself and them short.